trevorsee/2017-website-archive/_projects/roadmap-reporter.markdown

 Roadmap is an <span class="nobreak">enterprise-scale</span> project management tool focused on integrating with existing tools and <span class="nobreak">exception-based</span> management.
 {: .measure-wide }

-I joined the small team of four to help reimagine Roadmap from the ground up from both a design and technology point of view.
-After interviewing different types of customers about how they use Roadmap, and about their project workflow.
-We found what worked and didn't work about the current release of Roadmap.
-A clearer point of view, better user experience, and more flexible and easily adoptable tool.
-It became clear that we needed a strategy for slowly rolling out Roadmap 2.0: an MVP of Reporter.
+I joined the small team of four to help reimagine Roadmap from the ground up, from both a design and technology perspective.
+After interviewing different types of customers about their project workflow and about how they use Roadmap, we found what worked and didn’t work about the current release of Roadmap.
+It became clear that a simpler point of view, better user experience, and a more flexible and easily adoptable tool were essential to satisfy and expand the user base.
+Because all of these improvements required sweeping changes to Roadmap 1.0, we needed a strategy for slowly rolling out Roadmap 2.0.
+We developed Reporter as an MVP for Roadmap 2.0 in order to begin that transition.
 {: .measure-wide .mb5 }

 <img ix-path="trevorcarr-dot-info-roadmapreporter2.png"